Creating a digital experience for students and members to enhance their French language and culture journey

 I prefer to have an online way to manage classes and events.

-I haven’t been back to the website since that first day of research
+I haven’t been back to the website since that first day of research.

-• Website usability experience
+• Website usability experience and aesthetic

-• Finding information about classes, events, and memberships
+• Information about classes, events, and memberships

 • Registering for classes, events, and memberships